Food & Drink

 A table full of an assortment of dishes for a bottomless brunch MelbourneImage credit: Half Acre | Supplied

 Half Acre, known for its modern Australian fare, is putting on an epic and hearty bottomless brunch buffet, ‘Feast & Flow.’
-Living up to its name, you’ll be feasting on roasted meats and a smorgasbord of desserts with dishes made to order every weekend.
+Living up to its name, you’ll be feasting on a bottomless buffet with roasted meats and a smorgasbord of desserts as well as dishes made to order every weekend.
 Choose to simply feast for $69pp or add on the free-flow of unlimited cocktails, prosecco and wine for an extra $29pp.
 With passion fruit caipiroska, grapefruit Aperol spritz and lychee sour among the cocktails, you’ll truly be in a state of flow.

 BOOK HERE